LincaMarius/ISAP-1_Logisim_Simulation/README.md

 ![ Figure 4 ](/Pictures/Figure4.png)

+The Address Register is implemented with a 4-bit register and stores the 4 least significant bits of data received from the Bus when the LAR control signal is active and the rising edge of the clock signal occurs.

+The output of this register is connected to 4 bits of the Address Bus through a 4-bit Buffer.
+The output is permanently active.
+The buffer is needed to provide the Fan-out for the control of the address bus, because they can connect to it: RAM Memory, ROM Memory, 16 I/O devices.

 Pin R is to display when this block is reading from the bus.

 ### Instruction Register implementation